 If you need assistance at any time, push the intercom button.

-Share Pass holders will need to convert to the new Parking Perks Pass to access garages that have converted to the new equipment.
-If you park in a converted garage, contact firstname.lastname@example.org to get your Share Pass changed to the new Parking Perks Pass.
-Once you convert your Share Pass to the new Parking Perks program, you will no longer have access to any garage that has not had the equipment converted.
-So, don’t make the change until the garage(s) that you primarily use have converted their equipment.
+Share Pass holders must convert to the new Parking Perks Pass to access garages.
+If you have not yet converted your pass, contact firstname.lastname@example.org to get your Share Pass changed to the new Parking Perks Pass.
 Please visit the Parking Perks page for additional information and instructions for getting your QR code.

-Carpool Share Pass holders will need to convert to the new Green on the Go Pass to access garages with the new equipment.
-If you park in a converted garage, contact email@example.com to get your Carpool Share Pass changed to the new Green on the Go Pass.
-Once you convert your Carpool Share Pass to the new Green on the Go Pass, it will no longer work in any garage that has not been converted.
-So, don’t make the change until the garage(s) that you primarily use have converted their equipment.
-PTS will make your current card work at the converted garages.
+Carpool Share Pass holders must convert to the new Green on the Go Pass to access garages.
+If you have not yet converted your pass, contact email@example.com to get your Carpool Share Pass changed to the new Green on the Go Pass.
+PTS will make your current card work.

 For information on how chaser tickets work, please visit the Visitor Garage Validations page.

-The garage equipment conversion will not impact on chaser tickets, validated tickets, or daily paid tickets.
+The garage equipment conversion did not impact on chaser tickets, validated tickets, or daily paid tickets.